 Developer(s) – Schell Games

-Released on Steam following an immensely success Greenlight campaign, Enemy Mind is a 2D side scrolling shoot ‘em up developed in the same vein as games such as R-Type, Gradius and Abadox.
-It received critical acclaim upon release from both reviewers and gamers alike, finding much favour throughout the Steam community, and being hailed as a classic in the genre for its unique gameplay, and beautiful visuals.
-To me, it’s acclaim is well earned, as I’ve played a lot of these kinds of games, but few have managed to impress me as this title has.
+Released on Steam following an immense success Greenlight campaign, Enemy Mind is a 2D side-scrolling shoot ‘em up developed in the same vein as games such as R-Type, Gradius, and Abadox.
+It received critical acclaim upon release from both reviewers and gamers alike, finding much favor throughout the Steam community, and being hailed as a classic in the genre for its unique gameplay, and beautiful visuals.
+To me, its acclaim is well earned, as I’ve played a lot of these kinds of games, but few have managed to impress me as this title has.

 Graphics – 7/10

 Enemy Mind makes use of 8-BIT graphics reminiscent of the NES days, along with conceptual design, which is interestingly reminiscent of the Alien saga, along with an intricately composed soundtrack put together by renowned Internet composer Rainbow Kitten.
 More than the 8-BIT art style, I was most impressed with the great amount of effort the developers evidently incorporated into the title, and the narrative going on in between each level corroborates this.
 It’s the kind of game that could eventually have extremely extensive mythology behind it if the developers chose to build on what they already have with a possible sequel.